-- Name of the individual;
+- 4. Address of the individual;

-- Dates and time of service;
+- 5. Dates and time of service;

-- Assessments:
+- 6. Assessments;

-- Copy of the treatment plans, which include at a minimum:
+- 7. Treatment plans, based on and consistent with the assessment, which include at a minimum:

+- a.
+Indication if treatment plan is an initial or an updated treatment plan;

-- Goals and objectives, which are specific, measureable, action oriented, realistic and time-limited;
+- b.
+Goals and objectives, which are specific, measureable, action oriented, realistic and time-limited;

-- Specific interventions;
+- c.
+Specific interventions;

-- Service locations for each intervention;
+- d.
+Service locations for each intervention;

-- Staff providing the intervention;
+- e.
+Staff providing the intervention;

-- Estimated frequency and duration of service; and
+- f.
+Estimated frequency and duration of service; and

-- Signatures of the LMHP, member, and guardian (if applicable);
+- g.
+Signatures of the licensed mental health professional (LMHP), member, and responsible party, i.e., guardian/caregiver, if applicable;

+- h.
+Updated when there are significant life changes, achieved goals, or new problems identified; and

+- i.
+Progression made towards all goals.

-- Progress notes;
+- 5. Progress notes;

-- Units of services provided;
+- 6. Units of services provided;

-- Crisis plan;
+- 7. Crisis plan;

+- a.
+Crisis plan must be directed by the member and/or the responsible party, i.e., guardian/caregiver, if applicable; and